joaomatozinhos/movie-catalog/README.md

 # Movie Catalog
-Catalog to insert the best movies
+Catalog to insert the best movies.

-Project made to train JavaScript
+Project made to train JavaScript.

 ## Final Result